fecfetch/fecfetch/Projects/README.md

 ## [Language Learning Game](Language%20Learning%20Game)

 A word puzzle game, "Word Chef," built with Flutter, designed to help users practice and learn languages.
-This project is a conversion of a game originally developed in Unity.

 ### Gameplay
 Players form words by connecting letters arranged in a circle.
 The goal is to find all the target words in each level to progress through a series of worlds and sub-worlds.